sarfarazit08/CodeRepo/Markdown notes/Bitcoin.md

 No special background is required or expected
 Future Lectures will Cover Special Topics as Requested by the Course Community

-# Outline

-1. What is the Bitcoin?
+# 1 - What is the Bitcoin?

+### Outline

 + 1.1 - What is Money?
 + 1.2 - What is the Bitcoin?
 + 1.3 - Why are Bitcoins Special?
 + 1.4 - Who Controls the Bitcoin?
 + 1.5 - Why are Bitcoins Worth Anything?
 + 1.6 - Some Great Introductions
-2. How to Acquire and Spend Bitcoins
-3. The Bitcoin Economy
-4. Bitcoin Mining
-5. Bitcoin Speculation
-6. The Future of the Bitcoin

 ### 1.1 - What is Money?